born2net/Angular-kitchen-sink/Readme.md

 - Shared state (Side menu and file menu)
 - Dependency injection and decorators such as @Host
 - Dependency sharing
+- ES6 such as arrow functions, Map, let and more
 - Hook into application lifecycles
 - Form and validation (both via FormBuilder and manual creating Control Groups)
 - Node server side CRUD for RX calls